 I love this.

 There are many ways a reader can support a blogger as they consistently pump out new posts each week.

 Here are 10 Ways to Support a Blogger This Year

 This is kind of obvious, but it’s actually necessary.
 If you love a blogger, you have to read their stuff.
 Organise a day or time when you can check in to see what’s new on their blog.
 Alternatively follow their blog on bloglovin and you will get an email each day sharing the link to their latest blogpost.
 While this doesn’t bring income as such, it will help maintain traffic which is necessary for sponsored content.

 Sharing blogposts is a great way for a blogger to build traffic, but it also reassures them that the content they have created has been useful or worth sharing.
 It helps with their content plan too so they know what resonates with their readers.

 Most bloggers have a newsletter you can subscribe to.
 This will often share the latest blog posts.
 It can also include news or promotions not shared on the blog.

 Don’t like a social medial page for the sake of liking it.
 Genuinely like it because you enjoy the content they share.
 This last month has been rife on Instagram with bloggers following me for a follow back.
 That’s not real engagement and I ignore the requests.
 If you read a blogger consistently, like their social media pages.
 You will get to see their latest posts sooner and they often share different content to what is on their blog.

 If a blogger is making a living from writing their blog and you have been helped or have enjoyed reading their posts, then you should have no qualms with them making money and writing sponsored posts (sponsored posts are posts that a brand has paid for the blogger to write).
 It means they can keep spending time creating what you love to enjoy.

 Every blogger has a different strategy to making money and what may be considered the best way to make money, may not work for everyone else.
 Sponsored posts are given a lot of considerable thought by bloggers before they accept the proposal.
 Saying you will scroll past a sponsored post is like watching your favourite tv show and not wanting to see the ads.
 Those ads keep the channel running so you can watch your favourite show.
 Sponsored posts can do the same for your favourite blog.

 Bloggers love to interact with their community.
 Don’t ever think a blogger doesn’t want to hear from you.
 It’s the opposite.
 So leave a comment on the blog post or on social media and let them know what you think.
 Don’t be afraid to disagree, so long as it’s done nicely.

-7. Buy their products.
 If a blogger writes a book, an ebook, has designed a fashion label or sells any type of products on their site, support them and buy their stuff.
 Keep their products in mind for Birthdays or gifts or just because.
 If you were already going to buy it, then buy it off a blogger so they can get an income from your purchase.

 If you know you’re going to buy something from one of the advertisers, why not click through the banner on their blog so they can get some commission?
 I do this for fashion bloggers.
 I can’t earn commission from the banners I have on my blog (cause it’s like double dipping and it’s wrong).
 Instead, I head to a fellow blogger’s page with the same advert and buy through their banner so they can get the commission.
 This is a great way for fashion bloggers to help other fashion bloggers.

 Bloggers don’t run off awards, but gosh receiving a nomination is a lovely pat on the back and can be so encouraging.
 Nominations are a lovely way to tell the blogger you follow that their work is appreciated and should be recognized.
 Some awards do have an incentive which can help a blogger keep blogging.
 There are often all types of blogging awards each year.
 When you see one promoted, be sure to nominate your favourite blogger.

 Sometimes if I get a brief that doesn’t work for my blog or if a media agency wants some recommendations for a campaign, I happily send my colleague’s blogs forward.
 Readers can do the same.
 If you work in marketing or a sector where promotions are needed, why not put your favourite blogger forward as an advertising possibility?

 I’m sure there are other ways you can support your favourite blogger, but these are just some of the ways I support others and how others have supported me as I write this blog.
 No one misses out when you offer support and I think if more support was given, we’d all be smashing goals sooner rather than later.